“Let’s change a couple of his A’s to B’s,” she told me.

 Some homeschoolers choose to give pass/fail marks because they can’t imagine a college taking a homeschooler’s grades seriously.
 I would advise against this in most cases because your homeschool transcript will be compared to traditional transcripts.
 In addition, colleges use those grades for academic scholarships - and you don’t want to miss out on those.

-Listen, there’s an expectation of homeschoolers to do more and show more.
+There’s an expectation of homeschoolers to do more and show more.

 I get it.